 However, no two people are alike, and therefore, speech patterns and other deviations must be taken into account.
 Anomalies like accents (even those across English as a native language speakers) can cause speech recognition software to miss certain aspects of conversations.
 The ways in which speakers enunciate versus mumble, the speeds at which they speak, and even fluctuations in speaker voice volume can throw speech recognition technology for a loop.

 Regardless, most modern speech recognition technologies work along with machine learning platforms.
 Hence, as a user continues to use the technology, the software learns that particular person’s speech patterns and variances and adjusts accordingly.
 In essence, it learns the user.
-CallRail’s voice recognition technology is used in Conversation Intelligence features like CallScore, Keyword Spotting, and CallScribe.
+CallRail’s voice recognition technology is used in Conversation Intelligence features like CallScore, Automation Rules, and Transcriptions.

 What are the Benefits of Using Speech Recognition Software?

 Though speech recognition technology falls short of complete human intelligence, there are many benefits of using the technology–especially in business applications.
 In short, speech recognition software helps companies save time and money by automating business processes and providing instant insights on what’s happening in their phone calls.

 Because a software performs the tasks of speech recognition and transcription faster and more accurately than a human can, it means it’s more cost-effective than having a human do the same job.
 It can also be a tedious job for a person to do at the rate at which many businesses need the service performed.